+Do's

-Do's Write a letter to each person on the list provided by ASE by the end of July.
+Write a letter to each person\ on the list provided by ASE (you will receive this list by the end of July).

 Carefully prepare your thoughts before you write.
 TIP: You may find it helpful to write your summary first.

 Write a thank you letter at least three (3) paragraphs in length.
-Follow the appropriate format: Provide a brief description (overview) of what you did in the ASE Program.
-Be specific about your activities, projects and specific skills you learned.
+Follow the appropriate format:

+- Provide a brief description (overview) of what you did in the ASE Program. - Be specific about your activities, projects and specific skills you learned.
 TIP: Remember that your mentors are already familiar with your research and tailor the details accordingly.
-On the other hand, do include extra details about your internship when writing to benefactors as they will not be as familiar with your summer assignment.
-Write about your own experiences.
-Relate an anecdote, if you have one.
-Briefly describe what you value in your ASE experience.
-TIP: Consider, did this experience affect your educational plans - what you plan to study or where you intend to go to college?
+On the other hand, do include extra details about your internship when writing to benefactors as they will not be as familiar with your summer assignment. - Write about your own experiences.
+Relate an anecdote, if you have one. - Briefly describe what you value in your ASE experience.
+TIP: Consider, did this experience affect your educational plans what you plan to study or where you intend to go to college?
 Did this experience affect your career plans?
-Briefly describe what meant the most to you during your internship.
-Keep the tone of your letter positive.
+Briefly describe what meant the most to you during your internship. - Keep the tone of your letter positive.

 EDIT thoroughly for spelling and grammar before submitting them.
-Ask a parent or adult to proofread your letter before sending to your Teacher Monitor.
-Email your letters directly to your Teacher Monitor by August 9, 2019 Print, sign, and bring your letters unfolded/not stapled to the Symposium on August 16, 2019
+Ask a parent or adult to proofread your letter before sending it to your Teacher Monitor.